- Since 2008, over 650 unaccompanied and separated girls, young women, and babies have been identified and protected through Heshima Kenya’s programs.

 - 31 participants have received formal school sponsorship in Kenya primary and secondary schools.

-- Nearly 3,500 individuals have been reached through our Sexual and Gender-Based Violence (SGBV) Outreach Prevention Initiative since 2009.
-52 trainings have been organized and 5 women’s groups have been formed to empower women to mobilize and share vital information about their rights.
+- Nearly 4,365 individuals have been reached through our Sexual and Gender-Based Violence (SGBV) Outreach Prevention Initiative since 2009.

-- Over half of those protected by Heshima Kenya have been supported in our Safe House Program.
+- Over half of those protected by Heshima Kenya have been supported in our Safe House Program, 492 women and girls since 2008.

 - Heshima Kenya’s Safe House Program has set a precedent as the first shelter for refugee children in Kenya to be recognized and registered by the Kenyan Children’s Department.